charlesneimog/pd4web/README.md

 # PdWebCompiler

 This repository aims to compile PureData Patches for WebBrowser using Web Audio technologies.
-Distinguishing itself from approaches like [hvcc](https://github.com/Wasted-Audio/hvcc) and [WebPd](https://github.com/sebpiq/WebPd), with PdWebCompiler you can compile any PureData vanilla patch with the great addition of compile most part of the externals.
+Differ itself from approaches like [hvcc](https://github.com/Wasted-Audio/hvcc) and [WebPd](https://github.com/sebpiq/WebPd), with PdWebCompiler you can compile any PureData vanilla patch with the great addition of compile most part of the externals.

 This repository configures a `.c` file and then compile it for web, allowing running complete PureData patches **with externals** for the web.